 Which Moving Services are Right for You?

 Moving services aren’t one-size-fits-all.
-From auto shipping companies to trailer rentals, to a POD or the most basic two men and a truck type of moves, you have decisions to make.
+From auto-shipping companies to trailer rentals, to a POD or the most basic two men and a truck type of moves, you have decisions to make from a variety of different movers.
+You have to ask yourself, “Which moving service is right?”
 Allow plenty of time to see how your options fit your timeline and your budget.

-So avoid the hassle (and the potential expense) of on-the-fly moving decisions.
-Compare moving companies and your options to see the best options in your area.
+Avoid the hassle (and the potential expense) of on-the-fly moving decisions.
+Compare moving companies and your choices to see the best options in your area with these new home moving services.

-Skip the backache: Moving companies do the heavy lifting for you.
+So, what is full-service moving?
+It allows you to skip the backache because moving companies do the heavy lifting for you.
 Look for moving help by searching for the best reviews online using words like “considerate” or “professional.”
-Movers can range from simple the two men and a truck operation, to massive crews who clean out a house in no time.
+Movers can range from a two men and a truck operation to massive crews who clean out a house in no time.
+Companies like Mayflower and United Van Lines are popular full-service movers, but you can most likely find a variety of companies in your area with a quick internet search.

-When you need to get from here to there on your terms, a moving truck rental from a company like Penske Truck Rental or U-Haul could be the way to go.
+When you need to get from here to there on your terms, a moving truck rental from a company like Penske Truck Rental, U-Haul, or other “pack yourself” moving companies could be the way to go.
 You decide how much truck you need, plus when and where you’ll pick it up.
 You’ll pay for the size of the moving truck, not what’s inside.
 But note that inexperienced packers could end up with damaged items or scratched furniture.

 When your belongings are taking over and a move is in the not-too-distant future, storage units may be the right answer.
 Tidy up your home to sell or stow your stuff between moves.
 Opt for a moving container like PODS for simple storage to get the extra space you need at a price you can afford.